deeplearning540/deeplearning540.github.io/_sources/lesson06/content.rst.txt

 Lesson 06: Classification by a Neural Network using Keras
 *********************************************************

-All content is taken from `here <https://carpentries-incubator.github.io/deep-learning-intro/02-keras/index.html>`_.
+All content is taken from `this lesson <https://carpentries-incubator.github.io/deep-learning-intro/02-keras/index.html>`_.

 * **Preface** describing the inner workings of an artificial neural network (Multi-layer perceptron)
 * **Part 1** creates a neural network using the ``keras`` interface in ``tensorflow``
 * **Part 2** continues to look at the training history, performs a prediction and constructs a confusion matrix from it

 Check Your Learning
 ===================